Igult2017/Quizforge-pius/replit.md

 ### Admin Authentication
 Admin authentication is Firebase-based.
 The first user to sign up via Firebase Auth is automatically designated as the admin, with their UID stored in database.
 Firebase ID token verification with custom claims check is used for secure access.

+**Recent Updates (Nov 20, 2025)**:
+1. **NEW: Email Verification for New Signups** - Users who sign up via email/password now automatically receive a verification email.
+A friendly banner appears on the Categories page for unverified users with a "Resend Email" button.
+Existing users are not affected.
+Users can dismiss the banner.
+2. **NEW: Base64 Service Account Support** - Firebase Admin now supports base64-encoded service account keys via `FIREBASE_SERVICE_ACCOUNT_KEY_BASE64` environment variable, solving Coolify JSON parsing issues.

-**Recent Updates (Nov 19, 2025)**:
+**Previous Updates (Nov 19, 2025)**:
-1. **NEW: Automatic Background Question Generation** - System now automatically generates all 12,500 questions in the background without user interaction.
+1. **Automatic Background Question Generation** - System automatically generates all 12,500 questions in the background without user interaction.
 Runs every 5 minutes, rotating through all subjects until complete.
 Fully monitored via Admin Panel → Generation.
-2. **NEW: Flexible Gemini Model Support** - System automatically detects which Gemini model works with your API key.
+2. **Flexible Gemini Model Support** - System automatically detects which Gemini model works with your API key.
 Set `GEMINI_MODEL` to specify a particular model, or let it auto-detect.
 3. Fixed critical Firebase Admin integration for proper authentication flow.

 ### UI/UX Decisions